lig/mnj/docs/index.rst

    copying
    todo

-"Mongo Energy" - Simple yet Powerful Python MongoDB Library and ODM
+Mongo Energy - Simple yet Powerful Python MongoDB Library and ODM
 ===================================================================

 Mnj (Mongo Energy) is a Python library for working with `MongoDB <https://www.mongodb.com/>`_ in the most *pythonic* way possible.